 Lectures, Laboratories, and Office Hours: A list of lecture topics and reading assignments is appended.
+Additional readings may be assigned as we move through the course.
 Lecture notes will be available on the course Canvas web site (see below) prior to the relevant lectures.
 Please bring these notes to class.
 The course labs will be held each Friday (9-10:20 or 10:30-11:50) in 006 Straub.
 The labs will provide an opportunity to gain hands-on computing experience illustrating concepts discussed in lectures.
 They will also involve discussion of the weekly problem sets and reviews prior to exams, as well as allowing you the chance to raise any questions you have concerning lectures or the textbook.
 We also provide support for the course through office hours (see above).
 To meet with the TAs during office hours we recommend making an appointment using the shared calendar at https://gradstats.youcanbook.me/.
 Drop in appointments are also fine, although you may have to wait.